reactive-python/reactpy/docs/source/creating-interfaces/index.rst

     .. grid:: 2

-        .. grid-item-card:: :octicon:`mortar-board` Intro to HTML
+        .. grid-item-card:: :octicon:`mortar-board` HTML with IDOM
             :link: html-with-idom
             :link-type: doc

-            Learn how to construct HTML layouts with IDOM.
+            Learn how to construct HTML layouts with IDOM and the underlying data structure we use to represent them.

         .. grid-item-card:: :octicon:`package` Your First Component
             :link: your-first-component